DrNoLife/Tevuna-Reddit/README.md

-# Reddit User Analyser
+# Reddit User Analyzer

-Small, quick, and dirty Notebook for quickly analyzing someone's Reddit profile.
+This repository contains a quick and dirty notebook designed for quickly analyzing someone's Reddit profile.

-What we're doing is basically retrieve as many comments and posts as we can, so that we can see what kind of person the user is.
-We can see where they post / comment, and a breakdown of how many posts vs comments they usually do.
-It's a good way of figuring out, if someone is worth your time on Reddit.
+The primary goal of this project is to retrieve as many comments and posts as possible from a user's Reddit account, enabling us to gain insights into their online persona.
+By examining the subreddits where they are active, as well as the breakdown of their posts versus comments, we can make informed judgments about whether engaging with them is worthwhile.

+Running the Program
-When running the program, we're generating a ```json``` file for the user, that contains all subreddits they've been active in (for the last 1000 comments and posts).
-Then we take the top 10 most active subreddits and we create a diagram out of it.
+When you run the program, it generates a JSON file for the specified user, containing their activity in various subreddits based on their last 1000 comments and posts.
+The top 10 most active subreddits are then visualized using diagrams.

 # Examples

-I'll be providing 2 examples of running the program.
-The first will be me, the second a crazy Trump conspiracy theorist.
+To demonstrate the program's functionality, we provide two examples of running it: one using my Reddit profile, and the other using a profile of a dedicated Trump conspiracy theorist.

-First off, here's part of the json that get's generated for me:
+Firstly, here's a portion of the JSON generated for my profile:

 ```json
 {